 4. BIRTHDAY CROWN

 Who doesn’t want to have their royal moment as King or Queen of the party?
 This will certainly make your child feel special on their day, and they’ll enjoy it even more if you work together to make the crown leading up to the party.
 Homemade crowns can be made of decorated cardboard or flowers.
 Include party guests by making a simpler version for them to wear and take home.

 It’s the games that really get the party started and flowing.
 It’s when the kids start laughing, playing, and interacting.
 It pays to get organised to keep the ball rolling and prevent kids getting into mischief, so plan for about four games in total (depending on what ages the children are).
-If there are boys, prepare for things to get boisterous, and consider that you may want party guests to spill into the outdoors, and include a bit of running around to burn off some of that sugar.
+If there are boys, prepare for things to get boisterous, and consider that you may want party guests to spill into the outdoors.
+You can get them a commercial bounce house to burn off some of that sugar.
 Add a twist to traditional games to match your theme: At a Moana-themed party, set up a treasure hunt for little Hawaiian flowers around the garden (with the sprinkler on); for Star Wars, pin the arm on R2D2, and for The Jungle Book, play musical chairs in the garden to jungle music complete with animal calls.
 Remember, littles can only cope with very simple things like pinata, lolly scrambles, and pass the parcel.
 With tweens, don’t be fooled into thinking they don’t enjoy playing party games any more; they still love them and, in fact, they are finally old enough to cope when they don’t win and really enjoy the playful fun.